mkianpour/twitter-bigdata/README.md

 # twitter-bigdata
-working with AWS to implement some use cases for twitter data In most of functions the followings should be set as Env Variables in Lambda functions `CONSUMER_AUTH_KEY`
+working with AWS to implement some use cases for twitter data In most of functions the followings should be set as Env Variables in Lambda functions:
+`CONSUMER_AUTH_KEY`
 `CONSUMER_AUTH_SECRET`
 `ACCESS_TOKEN`